Thomas-More-Digital-Innovation/BricksAndMore/documents/documentation_snippets.md

 - could be streamlined better, code is a bit messy
 - tight deadline

+## pushing the code

+when push adda a tag:

+git tag v1.0.0
+git push --tags

 ## Running the project

 - using docker: